2024 Solar Incentives Guide for Eldersburg, MD - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Solar Renewable Energy Certificate (SREC): In general, solar systems that produce more than a predetermined (generally small) amount of electricity can qualify for SRECs or other similar performance-based incentives.
-SRECs and the like are typically provided by your state government.
-When you receive an SREC, you can sell it to your utility company or another buyer, and this is usually considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): In most cases, solar systems that produce more than a predetermined (normally small) amount of electricity will qualify for SRECs or similar performance-based incentives.
+SRECs and similar incentives are typically given by your state government.
+You can sell SRECs to your utility company or another buyer, and this is usually considered part of your taxable income.

-• Net Metering: Don't forget to talk with your Eldersburg utility company about signing a net metering agreement.
-This will allow you to get a credit towards your monthly utility bill for the value of excess energy your solar panels generate.
+- Net Metering: Don't forget to talk with your Eldersburg utility company about signing a net metering contract.
+This allows you to get a credit towards your utility bill every month for the value of excess energy your solar panels generate.
 You could receive either a dollar-for-dollar credit or a percentage of the value.

 Best for Leasing